Lo-Z/RS232-U/README.md

 2. Buttons & Navigation

-2.0 The RS232-U has a Rocker style power switch located on the front left-hand side of the device.
+2.0 The RS232-U has a power switch located on the left-hand side of the device.

 	- Up Position = Battery Connected
 	- Down Position = Battery Disconnected